 The southward journey toward Antarctica is an exciting one.
 Fast-flowing southern ocean currents squeezing between land masses give the Drake Passage, the small strip of sea between the tip of South America and Antarctica, some of the world's roughest waters.
 An important trade route in the 19th and early 20th centuries, its stormy waters and icy conditions often made the journey around Cape Horn a difficult one.
 Le Boreal's stabilizers help handle it much easier.
 The krill-rich waters are a particular favorite with marine mammals and seabirds.
 Join Le Boreal's naturalists on the deck to look for various species of whales and abundant seabirds.
 Later in the evening, chat with experts about the wildlife spotted and discuss the next day’s itinerary.

 As the Antarctic Peninsula and its offshore islands appear on the horizon, a sense of excitement and expectation begins to build.
 Shore excursions are carefully planned by the captain and expedition leader to take full advantage of each day's possibilities.
 On most days, two landings are scheduled.
 Head out in swift and versatile Zodiacs, guided by expert drivers and accompanied by lecturers, to a number of penguin-filled islands in the South Shetlands, which may include Half Moon, Penguin and Deception.
 Other possible island visits just off the continental coastline may include Cuverville, Paulet or Goudier.

 Bid farewell to wondrous Antarctica and begin your cruise back to Ushuaia.
 The ship's return through the Drake Passage is an interlude for recap and reflection, with time to compare notes with your lecturers on the wildlife, history and geology of the White Continent.
-While cruising through this historic passage, named in honor of Sir Francis Drake's voyage in the 16th century, you may be able to spot whales and seabirds such as skuas and albatrosses.
+While cruising through this historic passage, named in honor of Sir Francis Drake's voyage in the 16th century, watch for whales and seabirds such as skuas and albatrosses.
 The latter are an especially beautiful sight to behold — these birds boast a wingspan of 11.5 feet on average, using their powerful wings to glide through the air for hours at a time in search of food.

 Disembark after breakfast and transfer to the airport to board your flight home via Buenos Aires.